 Almost everyone has a smartphone, and keeping in touch is easy.
 The internet enters most homes via super high-speed fibre optic.
 Even after the earthquake of March 2011, the networks were still up and running.
 Nothing ever seems to break.

-- CON: Time zone
+- CON: Inconvenient time zone

-Culture shock in Japan
+Local culture in Japan

 - CON: Language difficulties

 The language barrier in Japan is an unfortunate reality and can be a significant obstacle for newly arrived expats.
 Both speaking and reading Japanese are notoriously hard to master.
 English has few similarities with the language, and native English speakers often struggle to find a jumping-off point.
-Not being able to speak the local language can lead to feelings of isolation, but simply putting in the effort to try to communicate in Japanese will earn favour with the locals.

 Lifestyle in Japan